 You always want to use a lead capture page.
 This is very important.
 You do not want to leave money on the table by not using a lead capture page.
-Our example that we use click HERE.

 When you use a lead capture page, you can drive traffic from your solo ad to your own email subscriber list.
 Building your own subscriber list is crucial as it will be the #1 asset you have online and is vital to your online business success.
 When you have your own list you have the opportunity to market and promote your products over and over again.